aws-samples/searchable-encryption-dynamodb-howto/BeaconPOC/Demo.md

-# Searchable Encryption Demmo
+# Searchable Encryption Demo

 [AWS re:Invent 2021 - DynamoDB deep dive: Advanced design patterns](https://www.youtube.com/watch?v=xfxBhvGpoa0) presents a database used to run a business, tracking employees, meetings, projects and tickets.
-He takes six separate tables from an SQL database, and convertes them into a single DynamoDB table with three Global Secondary Indexes.
+He takes six separate tables from an SQL database, and converts them into a single DynamoDB table with three Global Secondary Indexes.

+**Question** : Can we do all of these things on an encrypted database with beacons?

 ## Record Types

 ### Employee Record

-one record per enployee
+one record per employee

 * PK  - employee number
 * SK  - employee tag : E1234
 * PK1 - employee email
+* SK1  - employee tag : E1234
 * PK2 - manager email
 * PK3 - City
 * SK3 - Building.floor.aisle.desk